javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 We actually have a single symbol in each of the strings above, but the `length` shows the length of `2`.

-`String.fromCodePoint` and `str.codePointAt` are notable exceptions that deal with surrogate pairs right.
+`String.fromCodePoint` and `str.codePointAt` are few rare methods that deal with surrogate pairs right.
 They recently appeared in the language.
 Before them, there were only [String.fromCharCode](mdn:js/String/fromCharCode) and [str.charCodeAt](mdn:js/String/charCodeAt).
 These methods are actually the same as `fromCodePoint/codePointAt`, but don't work with surrogate pairs.

 But, for instance, getting a symbol can be tricky, because surrogate pairs are treated as two characters: